Estimated reading time: 8 minutes

-Asia exchange sat down with the young travel guru and photographer Jinna Yang to have a chat.
-The young entrepreneur runs the successful website and instagram @projectinspo, where the main goal is to inspire people to travel the world and live their dreams.
-As soon as the café latte arrived, Jinna directly started to reflect on how traveling has influenced her and why you should take the opportunity to study abroad.
+Asia Exchange sat down to chat with the young travel guru and photographer Jinna Yang.
+The young entrepreneur runs a successful website and Instagram @projectinspo, whose primary goal is to inspire people to travel the world and live their dreams.
+As soon as the café latte arrived, Jinna started to reflect on how traveling influenced her and why she should take the opportunity to study abroad.

 Alright, Jinna!
 To start with, could you tell us a little bit about your background.